Dave has been a runner for almost 30 years. In January 2016, he was still running 4-5 miles three times a week.

 On Friday morning, March 4, we got the results of the MRIs and the brain MRI showed that he had a lesion on the frontal lobe.
 Dr. Bhatia wanted a brain biopsy immediately.
 Dave was prepped for surgery, but it was postponed when the surgeon noticed that Dave had been taking Aleve.
 The possibility of a brain bleed was not worth the risk.

-The brain biopsy was done on Monday, March 7 and on March 11 he was diagnosed with b-cell lymphoma in his brain.
+The brain biopsy was done on Monday, March 7 and on March 11 he was diagnosed with large b-cell lymphoma in his brain.
 The following week he had another surgery to place an Ommaya Reservoir in his brain so one of the chemo treatments could be put directly into his spinal fluid.